OpenVZ/vzkernel/Documentation/bpf/bpf_devel_QA.rst

   $ sudo make run_tests

-See the kernels selftest `Documentation/dev-tools/kselftest.rst`_ document for further documentation.
+See :doc:`kernel selftest documentation </dev-tools/kselftest>`
+for details.

 To maximize the number of tests passing, the .config of the kernel under test should match the config file fragment in tools/testing/selftests/bpf as closely as possible.

-Finally to ensure support for latest BPF Type Format features - discussed in `Documentation/bpf/btf.rst`_ - pahole version 1.16 is required for kernels built with CONFIG_DEBUG_INFO_BTF=y. pahole is delivered in the dwarves package or can be built from source at
+Finally to ensure support for latest BPF Type Format features - discussed in Documentation/bpf/btf.rst - pahole version 1.16 is required for kernels built with CONFIG_DEBUG_INFO_BTF=y. pahole is delivered in the dwarves package or can be built from source at